Project-MONAI/model-zoo/models/lung_nodule_ct_detection/docs/README.md

 ## Training configuration
 The training was performed with the following:

-- GPU: at least 16GB GPU memory
+- GPU: at least 16GB GPU memory, requires 24G when exporting TRT model
 - Actual Model Input: 192 x 192 x 80
 - AMP: True
 - Optimizer: Adam